 Here’s an example from the Quizizz I created to workshop an earlier draft of “Caught,” a graphic poem a group of fourth- & fifth-graders wrote as part of a mentor poet study using work by Ocean Vuong and Denis Johnson.

 Choice two is the student’s actual revision and the correct answer here.
 (The issue was verb tense.
 The meteor is coming in the future, but #3 has the narrator in the present.)

 For times when second language learners get stuck on tiny usage issues (usually with connecting words and prepositions), I give them a few options to “experiment” with until they find one that “sounds” right, like in this example:

 After everyone posts a suggestion, we discuss and tweak ideas until we find a revision that works.

 Below is the polished revision the class came up with for the first question above, along with the illustration it appears with in the published graphic poem, Caught.
 The phrase “. . . even though it won’t stop the devouring” was a classmate’s suggestion, and the poets ran with it!

 This kind of revising may seem time consuming and roundabout, but I think, in the long run, it saves time by skipping all the lag and drag my old revision methods seemed to incubate.
 The small but quick successes boost engagement and keep the creative momentum going.

-Robyn Carter is a writer, curriculum designer, and educator who’s been teaching writing to tweens for 20 years, most recently as a San Francisco WritersCorps Teaching Artist in Residence at a public elementary school in the City’s Tenderloin Neighborhood.
-Her ed writing has appeared in KQED In the Classroom, and she blogs at Room2Ruminations: A Writing Workshop Round-up.
+Robyn Carter is a writer, curriculum designer, and educator who’s been teaching writing to tweens for twenty years, most recently as a San Francisco WritersCorps Teaching Artist in Residence at a public elementary school in the City’s Tenderloin Neighborhood.
+Her ed writing has appeared in KQED In the Classroom, and Teachers & Writers Magazine.
 Find her fiction in Conjunctions, Ninth Letter, Prime Number Magazine, and other journals.